yangdongchao/weakly-target-sound-detection/readme.md

 # To do list
 (1) we will release the extracted feature and our paper as soon. <br>
 (2) Re-organize the code, make it easy to read. <br>
-(3) Considering I have too much open source code to maintain, it is hard for me to organize the structure well.
-But if you have any problem, please contact me without hesitation.
+(3) If you have any problem, please contact me without hesitation.